arcelioeperez/csvtomysql/README.md

 ### Limitations:
 - Only works for MySQL
 - If the CSV file doesn't contain headers it doesn't work.
-The user would have to create the table manuall in MySQL
+The user would have to create the table manually in MySQL
 - The program has only been tested on the GNU-Linux Ubuntu Distribution
   - Several packages had to be downloaded in order to achieve the connection to MySQL
   - According to PyPI's documentation of `mysqlclient`, Ubuntu users should install the following libraries: